 You have had a bone marrow transplant.
-It will take 6 months or more for your blood counts and immune system to recover fully.
-During this time, your risk for infections, bleeding, and skin problems is higher.
+It will take 6 months or more for your blood counts and immune system to fully recover.
+During this time, your risk of infection, bleeding, and skin problems is higher.

 If you received bone marrow from someone else, you may develop signs of graft-versus-host disease (GVHD).
 Ask your doctor or nurse to tell you what signs of GVHD you should watch for.

-Brush your teeth and gums 2 to 3 times a day for 2 to 3 minutes each time.
+- Brush your teeth and gums 2 to 3 times a day for 2 to 3 minutes each time.
 Use a toothbrush with soft bristles.

-Floss gently one time a day.
+- Floss gently once a day.

-Rinse your mouth 4 times a day with a salt-and-baking-soda solution (mix one half teaspoon of salt and one half teaspoon of baking soda in 8 ounces or 1 cup of water).
+Rinse your mouth 4 times a day with a salt and baking soda solution.
+(Mix one half teaspoon of salt and one half teaspoon of baking soda in 8 ounces of water.)

 Your doctor may prescribe a mouth rinse.
 Do not use mouth rinses with alcohol in them.

 Use your regular lip care products to keep your lips from drying and cracking.
 Tell your doctor if you develop new mouth sores or pain.

 Do not eat foods and drinks that have a lot of sugar in them.
 Chew sugarless gums or suck on sugar-free popsicles or sugar-free hard candies.